Beach Haven, New Zealand: Facilities, services and amenities

 Beach Haven has one main shopping area with a variety of shops, including a French cafe, two bakeries, a post office, a gym and a police community constable office.
 There are several preschools and one primary school that serve the area.
 Churches in the area include the Anglican, Catholic, Orthodox, Mormon and Assembly Of God.

 Beach Haven is surrounded by many beaches which are suitable for swimming, including Charcoal Bay which is considered one of the most beautiful bays in the Waitematā Harbour.
 The area also has a wharf which is a very popular feature of Beach Haven.
-The biggest park in Beach Haven is Shepherd's Park which has a 1.6 km walk through native bush beside Oruamo/Hellyers Creek, as well as squash, bowling and tennis facilities.
+The first wharf was built in 1887.
+It was known for decades as the Birkdale wharf and occasionally the Hellyers' Creek wharf.
+The biggest park in Beach Haven is Shepherds Park which has a 1.6 km walk through native bush beside Oruamo or Hellyers Creek, as well as squash, bowling and tennis facilities.
 It also has rugby and soccer grounds and is home to Birkenhead United AFC.

 Beach Haven is well serviced by bus connections to Takapuna and the CBD.
 In August 2012 after years of delays, Auckland Transport announced that it would spend NZ$1.35m to upgrade the wharf at Beach Haven, allowing a ferry service to the city to begin at the start of 2013 to coincide with a new service to Hobsonville.
 It was expected that this new service will ease traffic congestion on Onewa Road and service the wider areas of Glenfield and Birkdale.
 The ferry service opened with five sailings a day in February 2013.
 Beach Haven and Hobsonville wharves are the first new ferry services to be built in Auckland in 50 years.

+Beach Haven is known for House of Chocolate (formerly La Maison du Chocolat), a working chocolate factory that was established in 1999.